 The mission of The Trinity Edwards Springs Protection Association (TESPA) is to protect the Trinity and Edwards aquifers, the springs that flow from this interconnected system, and the property rights of landowners who depend on and wish to conserve this precious natural resource.

 The Trinity Aquifer is under siege.
 The springs and creeks which emanate from this natural resource, and the property rights of landowners are at risk.
 Today, more than ever before, this precious natural resource, which is vital to the ecology and economy of the Hill Country, is in peril.
 As the population in Central Texas continues to grow, water suppliers are searching for new sources of water, and the Trinity Aquifer is a target.
 Although groundwater pumping from the aquifer is already occurring at an unsustainable rate, more groundwater development projects are in the works.
 Current groundwater law facilitates the mining of our aquifers and elevates groundwater development over groundwater protection.
-TESPA is the only organization in the Hill Country taking legal action to ensure that groundwater is conserved,
+TESPA is taking legal action and advocating for policy changes to ensure that groundwater in Texas is sustainably managed and landowners' property rights are protected.